Mechazawa/REDBetter-crawler/README.md

   -m MODE, --mode MODE  mode to search for transcode candidates; snatched,
-                        uploaded, both, seeding, or all (default: None) -S, --skip            treats a torrent as already processed (default: False)
+                        uploaded, both, seeding, or all (default: None) -S, --skip            treats a torrent as already processed (default: False) -t TOTP, --totp TOTP  time based one time password for 2FA (default: None) -o SOURCE, --source SOURCE
+                        the value to put in the source flag in created torrents (default: None)
 ```

 Examples